erizov/Professor/semester_14/lecture_95_support_advanced/knowledge_graph/school.en.md

 ## Simple Explanation

-Knowledge Graph is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Knowledge Graphs for Support is an algorithm used to solve specific problems in computer science.

 ## Where It's Used